Sound Blaster: Sound Blaster 1.0, CT1310, CT1320A, CT1320B

-In spite of these limitations, in less than a year, the Sound Blaster became the top-selling expansion card for the PC.
-It achieved this by providing a fully AdLib-compatible product, with additional features, for the same, and often a lower price.
-The inclusion of the game port, and its importance to its early success, is often forgotten or overlooked.
+In less than a year, the Sound Blaster became the top-selling expansion card for the PC.
+It achieved this by providing an AdLib-compatible product, with additional features, for the same, and often lower, price.
+The inclusion of a game port was important to its early success.
 PCs of this era did not include a game port.
 Game port cards were costly (around US$50) and used one of the few expansion slots PCs had at the time.
-Given the choice between an AdLib card or a fully compatible Sound Blaster card that came with a game port, saved a slot, and included the "DSP" for not much more in price, many consumers opted for the Sound Blaster.
+Given the choice between an AdLib card or a fully-compatible Sound Blaster card that came with a game port, saved a slot, and included the "DSP" for not much more in price, many consumers opted for the Sound Blaster.
 In-game support for the digital portion of the card did not happen until after the Sound Blaster had gained dominance.

 When Microsoft announced Multimedia PC (MPC) in November 1990, it suggested to developers that they use the Sound Blaster as it was the only sound card that came close to complying with the MPC standard.
 The press speculated that Microsoft based the MPC standard on the Sound Blaster's specifications.
 By 1993 Computer Gaming World wondered "why would a gamer" buy a competing AdLib card that was not Sound Blaster-compatible.
 Creative advertised the Sound Blaster 16 ("the 16-bit sound standard") with the slogan "Get Real", emphasizing its "real 100% Sound Blaster compatibility" and rhetorically asking "why those other manufacturers spend so much time comparing themselves to Sound Blaster".